 As you can see, once you get the hang of it, following the Paleo guidelines is relatively simple.
-(Still confused – check out our guide).
+(Still confused? – check out our paleo guide).

 If there’s one thing that we hear the most, though, it’s that deciding WHAT to eat is the biggest chore.
-That’s why we created Paleo Meal Plans – so you can spend less time thinking about being healthy and more time actually being healthy.
+That’s why we created a paleo version of our meal planner – so you can spend less time thinking about being healthy and more time actually being healthy.